 PSQL tips

-Write at 2017 May 21 in notes docker development
+Written at 2017 May 21

 I like psql a lot than a GUI, everything is just on your finger tips and every single time when I used it, I build up my memory which definetely help when inspecting/debuging Postgres in production.